 - There’s more tax depreciation available on new properties, meaning you can maximise benefits and improve after-tax cash flow

-- The earlier you get involved in buying off the plan, the more ability you may have to customise your property, including choosing the location and even the floor plans and finishes
+- The earlier you get involved in buying off the plan, the more you should be able to customise your property, including choosing the location and even the floor plans and finishes

 - Depending on your state or territory, you should be protected by builders’ warranty insurance while your property is being built, which means certain structural or interior building faults that emerge within a certain timeframe must be repaired by the builder